ER Diagrams «Prev Next»

 2. participation constraints.

-Very useful concept in describing binary relationship types.
-For binary relationships, the cardinality ratio must be one of the following types:
+This is a very useful concept in describing binary relationship types.
+For binary relationships[1], the cardinality ratio must be one of the following types:

-1) One To One
+1. One To One:

 one-to-one